marilyndesesa/md-azs-clone/README.md

-# Arizona Quickstart Composer-enabled Pantheon Upstream
+#   CLONE FOR TESTING (created on 2/26/25): Arizona Quickstart Composer-enabled Pantheon Upstream

 This upstream is adapted from Pantheon's standard Drupal 9 upstream and works with the Platform's Integrated Composer build process.